 Explore Your Options

-Next, spend a few minutes to think about any other ways you can scrounge up enough cash to make all your payments in one go.
-We discuss this in detail in our article on Short Term Financing.
+Next, spend a few minutes to think about any other ways you can scrounge up enough cash to make all your payments this month.
+We discuss this in detail in our article on Short-Term Financing.

 Borrow from Friends or Family

-Friends or Family might be able to help bridge the gap.
+Borrowing money from friends or family members might be able to help bridge the gap.
 This is usually the cheapest and easiest way to get money to pay your bills, but many people are uncomfortable or unable to borrow money from the people they know.

 Credit Card Financing

-One option is to pay off your credit card first, then us the balance to pay off all your other debts, and pay off the credit card balance with your next paycheck.
+One option is to pay off your credit card first and then use the line of credit available to pay off all your other debts.
+You could then pay off the credit card balance with your next paycheck.
 This is the second fastest and easiest method.
 This will keep all of your creditors happy, and you will not accumulate much interest before your next paycheck, making this the least expensive option available.

 Short-Term Unsecured Loans

-This is the type of loan you can ask for at a bank.
-Whether it is granted depends on your credit history, the amount you need to borrow, and the policies of the bank itself.
-If your bank offers it, this is another workable solution.
-This is NOT a payday loan.
-See our article on Short Term Financing to tell the difference.
+A short-term unsecured loan is the type of loan you can ask for at a bank.
+Whether it is granted or not depends on your credit history, the amount you need to borrow, and the policies of the bank itself.
+If your bank offers you a loan, this is another workable solution.
+(This is NOT a payday loan.
+See our article on Short-Term Financing to tell the difference.)

 Divide Your Paycheck

-In the real world, this is the most common course of action if the first 3 options fail.
-Some of the bills are completely non-negotiable and will cause major problems if there is a lapse, like the health insurance, cell phone, and car insurance.
-For all the others, divide up your paycheck proportionally and hope your creditors do not complain too much until next month.
+In the real world, dividing your paycheck is the most common course of action if the first 3 options fail.
+Some of your bills are completely non-negotiable and will cause major problems if you cannot make the monthly payment.
+Pay those first.
+Then for the remaining bills, divide up your paycheck proportionally and hope your creditors do not complain too much until next month.

 Pay Off What You Can

 Paying off only what you can also happens in the real world, but is more rare.
-In this case, instead of dividing up your paycheck proportionally, you pay off several of the bills in full, leaving others to be completely unpaid until next month.
-The creditors you do not pay off hate this – you will get angry calls or letters, and it might seriously hurt your credit.
+When using this method, instead of dividing up your paycheck proportionally, you pay off several of the bills in full, leaving others to be completely unpaid until next month.
+The creditors you do not pay off hate this.
+You may get angry phone calls or letters, and it could seriously hurt your credit.

 If you can borrow some cash, use your credit card, or get a line of credit from your bank, that will be the way to go.
-If not, you will need to determine which hurts less: dividing your paycheck, or paying off what you can.
+If not, you will need to determine which hurts less: dividing your paycheck or paying off what you can.
 Let’s take a look at how this works.

 Step 1: Subtract the Non-Negotiables

-The top 3 things on our list are non-negotiable – any lapse in the bills will discontinue the service entirely.
+The top 3 things on our list are non-negotiable.
+Any lapse in the bills will cause termination of your service entirely.

 Non-Negotiable Bills = Health Insurance + Car Insurance + Cell Phone